zzhangjii/learning-library/LabGuide100.md

 This tutorial is based on the official [Oracle WebLogic Kubernetes Operator](https://github.com/oracle/weblogic-kubernetes-operator/blob/master/site/installation.md) installation guide.

 To run the operator in a Kubernetes cluster, you need to build the Docker image and then deploy it to your cluster.
 The operator sources can be found on github.com and is built using Apache Maven.
-In this tutorial you can build WebLogic Kubernetes Operator and upload to Container Registry (OCIR) for later deployment:
+In this tutorial you can pull WebLogic Image and upload to Container Registry (OCIR) for later deployment:

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.